djellemah/ripar/README.md

   end
 ```

-Why is this different to instance_eval?
-Because the following will work:
+This is also a little different to instance_eval, because the following will work:

 ``` ruby
   outside_block_regex = /Wahoody-hey/